DeepChainBio/deepchain-apps/README.md

   - librairies
   - embeddings
   - datasets
-  - cuda
+  - device

-If you want your app to benefit from deepchain' GPU, set cuda to "True" in tags.
-It will run on CPU by default.
+If you want your app to benefit from deepchain' GPU, set device to "gpu" in tags.
+It will run on "cpu" by default.

 ### Special method in app